- Departmental Services

 To request product or for more information, please contact Andrea Gifford (firstname.lastname@example.org)

-Andrea Gifford, Director of Student and Administrative Support Services, 581-4031
+Andrea Gifford, Andrea Gifford, Assistant Dean and Director of Student and Administrative Support Services, 581-1406

 The Program Fund Committee provides funds for recognized student groups to sponsor campus-wide events and programs.
 If your group has an idea for an event but lack the money to put it on then these funds are for you!
 More than $40,000 is available for program expenses such as speakers, film rental, bands and musicians, promotion and advertising costs.
 In addition $23,000 is available to groups to cover 80% of the expenses associated with set-up costs provided by University employees and for campus facility rental.
 Groups must apply for these funds prior to their event and present their application to the Program Fund Committee at one of their meetings.

-Applications are due one day prior to the committee’s meeting and can be picked up at the Division of Student Affairs Office or the Campus Activities and Student Engagement Office in the Memorial Union.
+Applications are due one day prior to the committee’s meeting and can be picked up at the Division of Student Affairs Office.

 For paper copies of this application and for more information see Andrea in the Student Affairs Office, 3rd Floor, Memorial Union.

 Only recognized clubs that have final approval from Student Government may request funds.
 Applications for funding requests are available in the Student Government Office, ground floor in the Wade Center for Student Leadership.
-For more information about how your group can become a Student Government recognized club email Jacob Johnson, current VP of Student Organizations, or call her at 581-1738.
+For more information about how your group can become a Student Government recognized club email the current VP of Student Organizations.

 All requests under $1000.00 are decided upon by the EBC